-Unallocated space is kind of disk space that is not allocated to any partition.
-Beside creating new volume, it can be combined to other partition without losing data.
+"Unallocated" space is kind of disk space that is not allocated to any partition.
+Beside creating new volume, Unallocated space can be used to extend other partition.
 To get Unallocated space, you may either delete or shrink a partition.
-Better than deleting a partition, you'll get Unallocated space by shrinking this partition without losing files in it.
+Better than deleting a partition, you won't lose data by shrinking a partition.

 Why Disk Management can't merge Unallocated space

-Actually, there are 2 types of native tools in Windows 10/8/7 - Diskpart and Disk Management.
+There are 2 types of native tools in Windows 10/8/7 - Diskpart and Disk Management.
 Diskpart is a command line tool, Disk Management has graphic interface.
 Although they work in different way, they have same shortages while merging Unallocated space to a partition in Windows 10/8/7: